AidWorkers.com

 Prepare for humanitarian work

-Find aid jobs, understand recruiter expectations, prepare for first postings and plan for return after deployment.
+Find aid jobs, understand recruiter expectations, prepare for first postings and maintain your health while working in the field.

-AidWorkers.com is organised around practical needs: field resources, humanitarian news, aid jobs, career guidance, programme management, development, governance and support.
+AidWorkers.com is built around practical needs: field resources, humanitarian news, aid jobs, career guidance, programme management, development, governance and ways to support people working close to crisis.

-Emergency contacts, embassy and consular directories, security links, safeguarding resources, training, logistics, data and a downloadable field contact pack.
+Emergency contacts, embassy and consular directories, safety resources, safeguarding support, training, logistics, data and a downloadable field contact pack.

-Humanitarian news and crisis summaries covering conflict, disasters, famine, displacement, operations and response needs.
+Humanitarian news and crisis summaries covering conflict, disasters, famine, displacement, operations, aid worker safety and response needs.

 Humanitarian job listings, NGO opportunities, charity roles and routes into aid work.